-There is no Government requirement outside of the Elite Protocols to undertake testing or temperature checks, however clubs may wish to include these in their own protocols.
-Should a player be symptomatic or cause concern from their response to a questionnaire, then that player should be sent home immediately, dial for a test through the NHS and then allow the NHS Test and Trace service to manage contacts.
+There is no requirement from Government to undertake testing or temperature checks however clubs may wish to include these in their own protocols.
+Should a player be symptomatic or cause concern from their response to a questionnaire, then that player should be sent home immediately, dial for a test through the NHS and then contact NHS Test and Trace to manage contacts.

 Players should bring their own personal water bottle for training and matches, which should be clearly labelled, and the use of communal water bottles should be discouraged.
 Players should arrive ready changed where possible and bring spare clothes to travel home (or if they choose, travel home in the kit they have used).
 Following activity, players must refrain from any contact.
-The evidence is that transmission during training or matches is minimal in comparison to social interactions over a prolonged time, hence the need to be vigilant on players not having social contact pre or post activity.
+The evidence is that transmission during training or matches is minimal in comparison to social interactions over a prolonged time, hence the need to be vigilant on players not having social contact pre- or post- activity.